 You can contact Carina by email or call 04 470 8715

-Anna has worked in public sector communications roles for over ten years in New Zealand and the United Kingdom.
-Prior to the move to communications she was a producer for local television and radio in her hometown of Christchurch.
-Anna has been with the Office since 2009, taking breaks to become a mum to her two children.
+Catherine is an experienced public sector communications professional.
 Her role is to make sure the work of the Commissioner and the Office is well communicated to stakeholders, media and the wider community.
 This includes responsibility for media liaison, website management and publications.